ajoshantony/DjangoDataViz/README.md

 - Added modules and data organization w/ inside convert.py organized data stored in organizedData.txt
 - Now I need to somehow input the organized data into the data variable inside templates/charts.html using eve which may work locally but not when it is published
 - I also need to add the corresponding label with each data point (the powerplant name) inside the label variable labels in charts/views.py
-- Using Satori I subscibed to the USGS live earthquake data feed and input the app key and other required variables to get the follwing live data:
+- Using Satori I subscibed to the USGS live earthquake data feed and inputed the app key and other required variables to get the follwing live data:
 ```shell
 C:\Users\Ajosh.Antony20\DjangoDataViz\Satori-live>python testing.py
 Connected to Satori RTM!